jlimadev/nodejs-api-multidb/README.md

 Using Strategy Design Pattern to implement a multi-database project and mocha/chai to test.

-The API was made with `@hapi/hapi` and dynamic validation with `Joi`.

-To generate the swagger page i've used the plugins `hapi-swagger`, `@hapi/inert` and `@hapi/vision`.
+The API was made with `express` and dynamic validation with `celebrate`.
+To generate the swagger `swagger-ui-express`.

 And last but not least, the JWT token authentication.
-This authentication was built with two libs: `hapi-auth-jwt2` as plugin and `jsonwebtoken` to generate/validate the token.
+This authentication was built with two libs: `express-jwt` as plugin and `jsonwebtoken` to generate/validate the token.

 For this project you can use Postgres or MongoDB, but if you want to add any other database, feel free to do it.